Show Don't Tell: Music and song structure

 "Show Don't Tell" illustrates Rush's move away from synthesizer in favour of a more guitar-oriented approach; the band favoured a more funk/groove style of play and away from the 1980s style of music typical on Power Windows and Hold Your Fire, the two preceding albums.
 In Rush's music of the late 1970s and early 1980s, their progressive rock is indicated by asymmetric time signatures and lyrics fitting into a concept album, and in "Show Don't Tell", their progressive rock is shown by using a very complex riff played in unison by the members of the band.

 The band chose to use more funk by using extended chord tones, a dramatic pause eighteen seconds into the song and other methods as well.

 The funkier song structure proved to be difficult for Neil Peart when he played the drums for the song.
 He explained in Canadian Musician:

+Mojo's James McNair categorized "Show Don't Tell" as a proto-math rock song, an exception to the album's focus on basic song structure.